You are here

 Apply for appointment to the Commission

 The Governor appoints members to the commission.
-Individuals interested in applying should fill out the online application for appointment and attach your résumé to the application.
-If you do apply to our commission, please send us a courtesy e-mail.
+Individuals interested in applying should fill out the online application for appointment.
+Have your résumé and any other materials you would like to be considered in your application ready to and attach.

 • A member with expertise in the educational, training, and development needs of youth, particularly disadvantaged youth;